 - Continue picking asparagus, stopping 6-8 weeks after you harvested the first spears.
 This is generally by the end of June at which time you should apply a general-purpose fertiliser and let the plants build up their strength by allowing them to grow unhindered for the rest of the year.

 Wildlife & Sustainable Garden

 Our gardens should be alive with activity this month - fledgling birds, baby hedgehogs, fox cubs, damselflies, dragonflies, moths and butterflies are among the visitors we might expect to welcome.
-Hedgerows and naturalised areas will be decked with our most loved wildflowers, including ox-eye daisies, foxgloves, honeysuckle, dog rose (Rosa canina), guelder rose (Viburnum opulus) and dogwood (Cornus sanguinea).
+Hedgerows and naturalised areas will be decked with our most loved wildflowers, including ox-eye daisies, foxgloves, honeysuckle, dog rose, guelder rose and dogwood.
 Here’s what you can do to maximise the wildlife value of your garden this month:

 - Keep birdbaths and ponds topped up with water.
 Use rainwater if you can, otherwise tap water in small quantities is fine.
 Be sure to have a ground-level water source that’s safe for animals to drink from without falling in and drowning.

 - If you have a patch of stinging nettles, don your gardening gloves and cut half of it down to encourage a new flush of growth.
 This will support the next generation of butterflies.
 Favourites such as small tortoiseshells, peacocks, commas and red admirals will lay their eggs on new nettle shoots so that the emerging caterpillars have delicious young leaves to munch on.